GenomicDataInfrastructure/gdi-userportal-access-management-service/CONTRIBUTING.md

 <!-- omit in toc -->

-# Contributing to GDI User Portal Front-end
+# Contributing to GDI User Portal Access Management Service

 First off, thanks for taking the time to contribute! ❤️